JordanSpencerWu/old-website/_posts/book/2016/2016-08-22-clean-code.markdown

 categories: [book]
 class: 4
 date: 2016-08-22 14:00:00
 description: There are two reason to read this book.
 One you are a programmer, second you want to become a better programmer.
-This book introduces many thought processes that will make you a professional programmer, where clarity is king.
-This book holds many principles for developing code sense through practice.
+Many thought processes are introduced that will make you a professional programmer, where clarity is king.
 Creating clean code takes a lot of time and effort, always improving readability and design structure of the code.
+The key is "code-sense" being able to spot bad code and transform it into clean code.
 hidden: true
 img-path: /assets/images/books/clean-code.jpg
 layout: book